Militarization of police: United Kingdom

+Counter Terrorist Specialist Firearms Officer

+Following the 2012 London Summer Olympics, the Metropolitan Police Service established a new firearms officer role.
+This role was known as the Counter Terrorist Specialist Firearms Officer (CTSFO).
+Prior to this establishment the highest Authorised Firearms Officer standard was the Specialist Firearms Officer.
+This new CTSFO role gained new equipment such as night vision goggles, armoured Ford Jankel Guardians, BMW F800GS motorcycles and brand new SIG MCX rifles.
+They also received training which was assisted by the Special Air Service such as fast roping from helicopters, abseiling, live fire CQB exercises and methods of explosive entry for door breaching.
+CTSFOs also have maritime capabilities from the Marine Policing Unit which allows them to raid vessels.
+This means that they can deploy from sea, air and land.
+Aspiring CTSFOs must complete a long gruelling selection course before achieving the role.
+When becoming a CTSFO they are established into teams to form a police tactical unit.

+On 3 August 2016, the MPS held a press conference for the announcement of Operation Hercules, displaying the CTSFO teams to the public wearing wolf-grey-coloured tactical uniforms, equipped with SIG Sauer SIG516 and SIG MCX carbines, Glock 17 handguns, Remington 870 shotguns, Accuracy International AT308 sniper rifles, and paraded the BMW F800GS motorcycles used for deployments in Central London.

 United States

 Professional police departments have changed over time in the United States.
 The first professionalized police departments in the United States were modeled on the London Metropolitan Police.
-They were under civilian control and were nonmilitaristic in the sense that they eschewed military uniforms, weaponry and training.
-According to Julian Go of Boston University, police departments in the United States became increasingly militarized in the early 20th century as they "borrowed tactics, techniques, and organizational templates from America's imperial-military regime that had been developed to conquer and rule foreign populations".
+In 1844, the first civil police force in the United States was created in New York City.
+They were under civilian control and were non-militaristic in the sense that they eschewed military uniforms, weaponry and training.
+According to Julian Go of the University of Chicago, police departments in the United States became increasingly militarized in the early 20th century as they "borrowed tactics, techniques, and organizational templates from America's imperial-military regime that had been developed to conquer and rule foreign populations".
 Historian Stuart Schrader has linked the experiences of World War II to later militarization of police in the United States.